stevleibelt/slides/2013/131203_symfonyug_proxy_logger/talk_en.rst

 * buffer log entries
 * clean or flush the buffer under well defined circumstances
-* deals with (a collection of) psr3 loggers
+* deal with (a collection of) psr3 loggers
+* one log target (file/database column/whatever) per logical log unit (like import/purchase/migration)

 ----

-* so i searched and found nothing
+* so i searched and found nothing good for php
 * started developing and released `version 0.9.0`
 * it was working but, it looks like a first draft ;-)
 * later on i stumbled over `monolog` and its `FingersCrossedHandler` (so i'm not alone with that concept of logging :-))